stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 ### STEP 2: Calculate Derived Attributes

 Hit Points, Willpower Points, Sanity Points, and Breaking Point are derived from stats.
 They represent physical and mental resilience.
 When your Protagonist is hurt, exercises mental fortitude, or is traumatized, those scores can drop.
 If your Protagonist has a STR score that is outside the average range (9—12) he or she also has a modifier to the damage inflicted from hand-to-hand combat.
-(See **DETAILED DESCRIPTION: DERIVED ATTRIBUTES & DAMAGE BONUS** on page 10.)
+(See [[#Detailed Description Derived Attributes & Damage Bonus]].)

 ### STEP 3: Select Archetype

 What does your Protagonist do for a living (or just to stay alive)?
 Archetype dictates what skills your Protagonist has, his or her basic resource level, and the number of Bonds he or she possesses.
-(See **DETAILED DESCRIPTION: ARCHETYPES** on page 11.)
+(See [[#Detailed Description Archetypes]])

 ### STEP 4: Calculate Resources Rating

 The Resources rating is a number between 0 and 20 that reflects the Protagonist’s access to valuable or useful equipment.
 A Protagonist’s base Resources rating is dictated by his or her Archetype, however during later steps, you can sacrifice other potential bonus skills in favor of a higher resources score; conversely, you can agree to drop Resources rating of 0 (entirely without access to resources) and receive additional skills.
-(See **DETAILED DESCRIPTION: RESOURCES** on page 18.)
+(See [[#Detailed Description Resources]])

 ### STEP 5: Define Bonds